sonata22/BOF-frontend-advanced-project/README.md

 ## Requirement

 1. Endpoint: [https://fakeapi.platzi.com/](https://fakeapi.platzi.com/)
-2. Pages AT LEAST: Home, Product, Profile, Cart
+2. Pages AT LEAST: +Home, +Product, +Profile, -Cart
     + Profile - only available if user logins
     - Cart - can be a page or a modal
 3. Button - to switch themes of the web app
+    - Theme switch
 4. Store Reducer:
     + get all products
     + get a single product